Esterian1/Esterian1/EssenceBioREADME.md

 - 👋 Hi, I’m @Esterian1 or Essence.
 - 👀 I’m interested in cybersecurity, network engineering, network automation, software engineering, and exploit development for cybersecurity.
-- 🌱 I’m currently learning python for network automation and cybersecurity.
+- 🌱 I’m currently studying to get my LFCA and LFCS for systems administration.
 After getting the PCAP certification, I will persue and obtain the Certified Network Defender (CND).
 - 💞️ I’m looking to collaborate on the development for an application in networking and cybersecurity.
 - 📫 You can reach me at essence.esterian0177@gmail.com > This is my primary email.
 - $$ I hold the Cisco Certified Network Associate (CCNA) Certification.